JEAN-FRANÇOIS TREMPE

 McGill University

 Jean-Francois Trempe obtained his doctorate degree from the University of Oxford in 2007.
 After postdoctoral training at McGill and the Montreal Neurological Institute, he obtained a Faculty position at McGill in 2013.
 His goal is to elucidate the function of proteins implicated in Parkinson’s disease (PD) through 3D structure determination and proteomics studies, as well as design small molecules to modulate their activities.
-In collaboration with the Michael J. Fox Foundation and the SGC, his lab aims to design and characterize small-molecules activators for Parkin and PINK1.
-He holds a Tier 2 Canada Research Chair in Structural Pharmacology and has received the New Investigator Award from Parkinson Canada in 2014.
-He has published a total of 61 articles during his career (H-index 31, 4126 citations), mostly on the topics of ubiquitin and neurodegenerative diseases.
-His most important contribution to date are the structure determination of Parkin, which revealed the mechanism of action of this important PD target (Trempe, Sauvé et al. Science 2013), and the elucidation of the structural basis for PINK1 activation (Rasool et al. EMBO Rep 2018; Mol Cell 2021)
+In collaboration with the Michael J. Fox Foundation and the SGC, his lab aims to design and characterize small-molecules targeting Parkin and PINK1.
+He previously held a Tier 2 Canada Research Chair in Structural Pharmacology (2014-2024) and has received the New Investigator Award from Parkinson Canada in 2014.
+He has published a total of 81 articles during his career (H-index 37, 6500 citations), on the topics of ubiquitin and neurodegenerative diseases.
+His most important contribution to date are the structure determination of Parkin, which revealed the mechanism of action of this important PD target (Trempe, Sauvé et al. Science 2013), and the elucidation of the structural basis for PINK1 activation (Rasool et al. EMBO Rep 2018; Mol Cell 2022)

 NATHALIE CROTEAU